BryanMurphy02/Knock-Off-Spotify/README.md

 This JavaFX application uses a simple GUI and strives to emulate the spotify experience.
 The user can select from the library of songs and add to their liked songs and even make playlists.
 Please also keep in mind there are many things that need to be fixed and imporoved upon!
 #
-## Project Takeaways
+## Usage
+- Play, pause, and skip songs
+- Like songs
-- GUI creation
+- Create playlists
+#
-- Data Structures
+## Algorithms and Data Structures
+- Array Lists
+- Queues
+- Binary search
-- Project planning
+- Bubble sort
 #

 ## Installation
 Below are the libraries needed:
 - JavaFX javafx-sdk-11.0.2